The Benefits of Creatine: A Comprehensive Guide

 Creatine HCL (Hydrochloride)

-Same as above but less research behind it.
+Less Research: Same benefits as monohydrate but with less research backing it.

 Focused more on comfort and digestion than performance differences.